Bob Moses, 1960s civil rights leader who saw math as road to equality, dies at 86

 “Before, the Negro in the South had always looked on the defensive, cringing,” he once said.
 “This time they were taking the initiative.
 They were kids my age, and I knew this had something to do with my own life.”

-Mentored by civil rights veterans Bayard Rustin and Ella Baker, he joined the Student Nonviolent Coordinating Committee (SNCC), sidestepped the sit-ins and initiated voter-registration drives instead as a more direct way to gain political power for Blacks.
+Mentored by civil rights veterans Bayard Rustin and Ella Baker, he joined the Student Nonviolent Coordinating Committee (SNCC), sidestepped the sit-ins and initiated voter-registration drives instead as a more direct way to gain political power for Black Americans.

 He chose rural southwest Mississippi, the most intransigent region of the state, as his target.
 There, in “freedom schools,” he taught African Americans how to register and pass the stringent voter literacy tests.
-Often working alone or with one or two SNCC organizers, he was repeatedly threatened by White mobs and law enforcement officials as he accompanied Blacks to courthouse registration offices.
+Often working alone or with one or two SNCC organizers, he was repeatedly threatened by White mobs and law enforcement officials as he accompanied Black people to courthouse registration offices.

 They were suspicious of the educated Black man from New York who seemed impervious to threats or brute force.
-In front of a courthouse in Liberty, Miss., in August 1961, where Mr. Moses was leading a few men to register, an assailant came from the crowd and smashed a knife handle on Mr. Moses’s head.
+In front of a courthouse in Liberty, Miss., in August 1961, where Mr. Moses was leading a few men to register, an assailant emerged from the crowd and smashed a knife handle on Mr. Moses’s head.

 With blood dripping from his skull, Mr. Moses continued into the courthouse, only to find the registrar’s office closed.
 Mr. Moses, whose wound required eight stitches, pressed charges against Billy Jack Caston, the man who injured him.
 Caston, a cousin of the sheriff, was acquitted by an all-White jury on self-defense grounds, after claiming that Mr. Moses had brushed against his shoulder and assumed a threatening stance.

 Mr. Moses remained in the thick of danger for four years.
 His office was burned.
-He was jailed at times and reported being shot at by Whites in a passing car near Greenwood, Miss., in 1963.
+He was jailed at times and reported being shot at by White people in a passing car near Greenwood, Miss., in 1963.

 In 1964, he helped organize the Mississippi Freedom Summer Project, bringing hundreds of White college student volunteers to help with the voter drive as a way to generate national publicity and pressure Congress to enforce Black voting rights.
 (President Lyndon B. Johnson signed the landmark Voting Rights Act the following year.)

 That summer was also when the racially mixed Mississippi Freedom Democratic Party failed in a dramatic effort to unseat Mississippi’s regular all-White delegation to the Democratic National Convention in Atlantic City.
-It was a deep disappointment to Mr. Moses, one of the key architects of the challenge, especially when he saw White Northern liberals side with segregationists.
+It was a deep disappointment for Mr. Moses, one of the key architects of the challenge, especially when he saw White Northern liberals side with segregationists.

 It had been an exhausting battle.
 And by the late 1960s, he was pulling away from SNCC, not only because of its increasing Black nationalist radicalism under leader Stokely Carmichael, but also because of his own shift in focus from civil rights to opposing the Vietnam War.